 With a head representing Singapore’s original name, Singapura, or ‘lion city’ in Malay, and the body symbolizes Singapore’s humble beginnings as a fishing village, this icon is a ‘must-see’ for tourists visiting Singapore, similar to a cigar shop in Cuba or dungeon dining in Tallinn.
 You have to do it.

 If you fancy yourself a bit of a hipster, there are actually four more Merlions official recognized and dotted around Singapore.
 These are the smaller two-meter-tall statue standing behind the original statue in Merlion Park, a 37-meter-tall gigantic replica capable of shining laser beams from its eyes at Sentosa Island, a three-meter-tall statue at Tourism Court and another smaller statue at Mount Faber’s Faber Point.

 We have always been suckers for that kind of Prohibition era-style hidden bar room, and are consistently on the lookout for some of Singapore’s best-kept (or worst-kept) secret bars.
 Appreciate a sidecar of secrecy with your cocktails?
 So do we.
 Head to one of these cheeky cocktail bars hidden away out of sight.
 If you can find them, that is…

-One of our absolute favorites is Catchfly, serving killer cocktails in a basement with intimate space that fuses plush interiors with industrial edges or try Maison Ikkoku, a contemporary art gallery in a chic restaurant that combines art, culture, and lifestyle to deliver a unique experience.
+One of our absolute favorites was Catchfly (now closed), serving killer cocktails in a basement with intimate space that fuses plush interiors with industrial edges.
+A good alternative is to try Maison Ikkoku, a contemporary art gallery in a chic restaurant that combines art, culture, and lifestyle to deliver a unique experience.
 We are also more than a little obsessed with Bitters & Love, a snug standby offering inventive craft cocktails, along with unique bar snacks.